DÉCRIPT in dialogue | The Once and Future World Order

 " DÉCRIPT in dialogue" extends the spirit of the "Livres en dialogue" cycle, devoted to works published and distributed by the FMSH, by opening it up to international debates.
 Each sequence, hosted by a journalist, will feature a researcher from the global academic scene and one of his or her major works to question the frames of reference that shape our reading of the world.

 The first meeting will take place on January 22, 2026 and will welcome political scientist Amitav Acharya, invited to present his book The Once and Future World Order.
-Why Global Civilization Will Survive the Decline of the West.
+Why Global Civilization Will Survive the Decline of the West, in a conversation moderated by Catherine Porter, international correspondent for The New York Times.
 A strong opening for a cycle placed under the sign of the circulation of ideas.

 About the book